Download this information in Easy Read format:

 We have used research to find the supports that help with social and community participation.
 Research is one type of information to help you think about social and community participation.
 It can help you learn about what supports, programs and activities are available to you and how well they may work.

-The research in this Guide is in two parts.
+The research in this guide is in 2 parts.
 The first part is a summary to help you learn about how supports may help with community participation.

 The second part gives more detailed information about the outcomes or changes that social and community participation supports may lead to.

 Remember you are unique, so understanding your own goals and needs is important.
-You may also find advice, ideas and direct support from your family, carers, friends, local area coordinator, NDIA planner, support coordinator, psychosocial recovery coach or support or activity providers helpful when choosing the best supports and activities for you.
+You may also find advice, ideas and direct support from your family, carers, friends, local area coordinator (LAC), NDIS planner, support coordinator, psychosocial recovery coach or support or activity providers helpful when choosing the best supports and activities for you.

 We have provided some questions and a link to the checklist to help you write down your ideas.
 Discuss these with people who are helping you think about social and community participation.